davidfmiller/man/README.md

 # man

 … is a lightweight CSS (& JS) library to make simple, attractive documentation for software projects.
-Focus is placed on simplicity & clarity with a nod to the monospaced fonts that  working.
+Focus is placed on simplicity & clarity with a nod to the monospaced world that software developers employ.

 View the [docs](http://davidfmiller.github.io/man).